isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 performance of the primary server responding to the DHCP queries.
 Since Kea 1.7.8 release, the primary server does not have to wait for the acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
-This reduces a response time comparing to the load-balancing and hot-standby cases in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.
+This reduces the response time comparing to the load-balancing and hot-standby cases in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.